NOAA-GSL/ExascaleWorkflowSandbox/README.md

 ## Install the Chiltepin spack environment

 The Flux packages must be installed with Spack.
-A convenience installation script is provided which installs spack and uses it to build the chiltepin environment containing the flux packages as well as pytest and parsl.
+A convenience installation script is provided which installs spack and then builds the chiltepin environment containing the flux packages as well as pytest and parsl.

 ```